 - a) Lack of protest or resistance is not consent.
-Nor may silence, in and of itself, be interpreted as consent. - b) Previous relationships, including past sexual relationships, do not imply consent to future sexual acts. - c) Consent to one form of sexual activity cannot automatically imply consent to other forms of sexual activity. - d) To give consent, one must be of legal age. - e) Consent must be present throughout the sexual activity and may be withdrawn at any time.
+Nor may silence, in and of itself, be interpreted as consent. - b) Previous relationships, including past sexual relationships, do not imply consent to future sexual acts. - c) Consent to one form of sexual activity cannot automatically imply consent to other forms of sexual activity. - d) To give consent, a person must be of legal age. - e) Consent must be present throughout the sexual activity and may be withdrawn at any time.
 If there is confusion as to whether there is consent or whether prior consent has been withdrawn, it is essential that the participants stop the activity until the confusion is resolved. - f) Consent cannot be obtained by the use of physical force, threats, intimidating behavior, or coercion.
-Coercion is unreasonable pressure for sexual activity.
+Coercion is unreasonable pressure for sexual activity, whether verbal, (such as threatening to disclose an individual's sexual orientation, gender identity or expression, or other sensitive personal information; threatening self-harm if the individual does not engage in sexual activity; or making sexual activity a condition of employment or academic benefit) or threatened or actual physical force (such as showing a weapon; or incapacitating an individual).
 Coercive behavior differs from seductive behavior based on the type of pressure used.
-When someone makes it clear that she/he does not want sex, that she/he wants to stop, that she/he does not want to do certain things, or that she/he does not want to go beyond a certain point, continued pressure can be coercive. - g) Consent cannot be obtained from an incapacitated individual.
+When it is made clear that an individual does not want sex, that the individual wants to stop, that the individual does not want to do certain things, or that the individual does not want to go beyond a certain point, continued pressure can be coercive. - g) Consent cannot be obtained from an incapacitated individual.
 A person who engages in sexual activity with another whom the person knows, or should know, is incapacitated, has not obtained consent and is in violation of this policy.
-The relevant standard is whether a sober, reasonable person in the same position should have known that the other party was incapacitated and therefore was unable to consent.
+The relevant standard is whether a sober, reasonable person in the same position should have known that the other party was incapacitated and therefore was unable to give consent.
 Incapacitated, for the purposes of this policy, means that the person's decision making ability is impaired such that the person lacks the ability to understand the "who, what, where, why, or how" of their sexual interaction.
-Incapacitation may result from: - Sleep or unconsciousness. - > Temporary or permanent mental or physical disability. - Involuntary physical restraint. - The influence of alcohol, drugs, or medication (including, but not limited to, substances such as Rohypnol, Ketamine, GHB, Burundanga, and similar substances).
+Incapacitation may result from: - Sleep or unconsciousness. - > Temporary or permanent mental or physical disability.

+- Involuntary physical restraint. - > The influence of alcohol, drugs, or medication (including, but not limited to, substances such as Rohypnol, Ketamine, GHB, Burundanga, and similar substances).

-Discrimination: Treating one individual differently from another individual with respect to the terms and conditions of her/his employment or student status because of that individual's sex, race, color, sexual orientation, gender identification, religion, age, disability, national origin or any classification currently protected under federal, state or local anti-discrimination statutes.
+Discrimination: Treating one individual differently from another individual with respect to the terms and conditions of employment or student status because of that individual's sex, race, color, sexual orientation, gender identity or gender expression, religion, age, disability, national origin or any classification currently protected under federal, state or local anti-discrimination statutes.

-Harassment: An attempt to demean, intimidate, or abuse another individual, or to create a hostile or offensive environment on the basis of another's sex, race, color, sexual orientation, gender identification, religion, age, disability, national origin, or any classification currently protected under federal, state or local anti-discrimination statutes.
+Harassment: An attempt to demean, intimidate, or abuse another individual, or to create a hostile or offensive environment on the basis of another's sex, race, color, sexual orientation, gender identity or gender expression, religion, age, disability, national origin, or any classification currently protected under federal, state or local anti-discrimination statutes.